Universality of Effective Central Charge in Interface CFTs: Beyond Vacuum State

 We begin by considering the setup (i'').
 To provide a simple explanation, we introduce the twist operator on the interface.
 The replica partition function can then be described in terms of the twisted operator.
 In the high-temperature limit, this four-point function of twist operators factorizes into a product of two two-point functions, which can be illustrated as \newsavebox{\boxaa} \sbox{\boxaa}{ } \newlength{\boxwaa} \settowidth{\boxwaa}{\usebox{\boxaa}}

 The locations of the twist operators are

 There are two candidates for the approximation of the correlation function.
 We should choose the larger one from the two channels.
-Each two-point function can be evaluated by applying appropriate conformal maps to the previous results.
-Here we only give the result,
+Each two-point function can be evaluated in the same way as the previous calculations with the following conformal maps; \begin{enumerate}[(a)]